bluesDD/forml/README.md

 # forml
 For machine learning

-Now:Clustering type of Magic the gathering cards.
+Now:Clustering type of Magic the gathering cards, especially Modern format.